elsewhat/thinkweek-dparnas-2021/docs/smart-contracts/erc-721-example.md

 Note: The contract has some specific code related to cryptopunks and minting.
 This is because cryptopunks owners would be able to mint a meebit free of cost (other meebits were sold using a dutch auction from 2.5ETH)

+## Code review of contract
+I've done the following [Code review](https://github.com/elsewhat/thinkweek-dparnas-2021/pull/26/files) as a github pull request in order to learn the contract.

+In general, it's amazing how compact the contract actually is.